What are RSS Feeds?

 How can I use this Information?

 One of the main reasons I wanted to talk about RSS Feeds is I'm trying to implement them here on my site as well.
 If you head over to the main blogs page, you'll see there are links to the RSS feeds per category.
 The reason I find it relevant to talk about RSS Feeds is because with the mass exodus from Twitter, a question I had on my mind was "okay, how do I follow the creators I'm interested in if they don't have other social media?"
 Most creators have their own websites, and most websites at least offer the ability to have RSS feeds available.
-Here on Wordpress, it's as easy as just adding /feed to the end of any of the URLs.
+Here on Wordpress (note: this site is no longer on Wordpress), it's as easy as just adding /feed to the end of any of the URLs.
 The sad thing for me, is most of the creators I was interested in ended up not having websites, or not having RSS feeds available, so I figured I might as well start being the change I want to see.

 But there are also other reasons to be interested in using RSS Feeds.
 Most social media (Certainly the big ones), use algorithms to determine what you should see on their site.
 This is great for making people stay on the site, but it doesn't feel great from a user perspective, because, at least for me, I'm interested in seeing content from people I follow on the site.
 Not what an algorithm wants to show me.
 An RSS feed will always show you things in chronological order, which is usually what people want to see.
 On top of that, you can kind of create your own custom "Morning Paper" as I think of it.
 You can subscribe to sources like news, weather, and a host of other things so if you were to just check your RSS feed app in the morning (or whenever), you could get an overview of everything you're interested in, all in one place.